Top tips for staying warm this winter

 When getting dressed, remember that fabrics such as cotton, fleece, and wool are all recommended to keep the body as warm as possible.
 If it is particularly cold, then wearing a hat and a scarf will prevent heat escaping from areas where the majority of warmth is lost, and investing in thermals to wear to bed will provide you with extra warmth when you sleep.

-Another great way to both warm up and relax your joints, is to enjoy a soak in the bath or take a wash in a walk in shower cubicle, before getting dressed or ready for bed.
+Another great way to both warm up and relax your joints, is to enjoy a soak in the bath or take a wash in a walk in shower or bath, before getting dressed or ready for bed.
 Check out our guide to top products for your walk in bath to help you make the most of this treat.

 Eat plenty of hot food